slowcyclist/auto-enter-pin/README.md

 # auto-enter-pin
-this script is meant to automatically enter the SIM pin on startup on SailfishOS.
-Supports dual sim configurations too.
+This script is meant to automatically enter the SIM pin on startup on SailfishOS.
+It should also work in Ubuntu Touch which uses the same telephony stack.

+The script can handles dual-SIM configurations, and even controling in which order the SIMs should come up.

 ## Why do I want this?